 A platform dance pole allows you to practice or perform almost anywhere.
-While not the only type of pole that opens up more location possibilities (did you know you can now buy a wake pole for your boat?) a platform pole is definitely one of the most versatile.
+While not the only type of pole that opens up more location possibilities, a platform pole is definitely one of the most versatile.

 A Home Made Platform Dance Pole

 But this type of setup also presents some unique safety issues to manage.
 Here's what you need to know if you're considering buying or making a platform dance pole.